 Many beauty bloggers and enthusiasts have been touting activated charcoal as the new teeth whitening trend.
 As with so many trends these days, you may be wondering whether it’s safe to use, and if it actually works.
 Though some of these bloggers may demonstrate pearly smiles after using charcoal paste to brush, the truth about activated charcoal is less than settled.

-Here you will find more information about teeth whitening in Russell, the techniques we use, and how you can contact us for more information.
+Here you will find more information about teeth whitening in Vancouver, the techniques we use, and how you can contact us for more information.

 What Is Activated Charcoal?

 Activated charcoal is a combination of carbon and ash that has been reheated and oxidized.
 Activated charcoal (and activated carbon) is porous, and able to remove impurities from other substances.
 You’ve probably seen air purifiers that use activated carbon filters, which are great for removing unwanted odors and particulates from the air.
 Activated charcoal is also capable of treating overdoses and poisonings, and hospital staff administer it to people who seek treatment for these problems.

 When you think of charcoal, you probably think of the little briquettes you light when you’re doing a barbecue or starting a fire in the backyard.
 Though similar, the activated charcoal people use for teeth whitening is a fine powder.
 You can buy this powder, which typically comes in little capsules, from beauty suppliers, and many people use it to make face masks and treatments.
 Some people even consume it as a detoxifying regimen.

 Why Are People Using it to Whiten Teeth?